malo-david/malo-david/README.md

 📂 Featured Projects 📂

-Swap Puzzle
+PY-Swap-Puzzle-Solver

-Description: A project demonstrating collaboration skills in order to implement a game using classical solving algorithms.
+A project demonstrating collaboration skills in order to implement a game using classical solving algorithms (BFS, A*) and a graphical interface for users.
-Tech stack: Python, NumPy

-🌱 What I’m Currently Learning 🌱

-Econometrics I, Microeconomics I, Macroeconomics I, Stochastic processes, Financial Mathematics, C++.
+SAS-Profession-Impact-On-Happiness

+A data analysis on the way the profession of oneself/partner affects hapiness significatively.

 📫 How to Reach Me 📫